SYLLABUS and other useful information

 Discussion with friends and classmates is strongly encouraged.

-Please write up your answers individually.
+Write up your answers yourself.
 Copying papers is not a good way to learn and will not be tolerated.

 Solutions will be posted on the class web page soon after the due date.